UtsuroNoArashi/lectures/README.md

 that is not publicly available will not be present.

 ### The bibliography
-Tho the motive above, each project will have a referece to all the souces.
+Tho the motive above, each project will provided the DOI for each of the souces.
 For those publicly available (at date of publication) a link to the paper will also be provided, for the other just the references to the author/s and the title.